 1. Check Your Credit History

-Lenders set interest rates based on an applicant’s credit score.
-Requirements vary, but many lenders like to see a credit score minimum of 670 or higher, which Equifax, one of the credit reporting agencies, considers “good.”
+Refinancing lenders set interest rates based on an applicant’s credit score.
+Requirements vary, but many lenders like to see a credit score of 670 or higher, which Equifax, one of the credit reporting agencies, considers “good.”
 Keep in mind the higher the score, the more likely a borrower is to get a better offer or interest rate.
-If your credit score is below 670, you may choose to take some time to build up your credit before proceeding.
+If your credit score is below 670, you may choose to take some time to build your credit before refinancing.

 You can request your credit report for free from AnnualCreditReport.com.
-You can find out your credit score for free from Experian, and through some banks and lenders.
+And you can find out your credit score for free from Experian, and also through some banks and lenders.

 2. Explore Income-Driven Repayment Options